About the Farmers

 It is located along U.S. 64 in Polk County, Tennessee, three miles east of Ocoee, Tennessee.
 The Ocoee River borders some of the property.

 The farm has been in the Fetzer family for many years.
 It was farmed by Joe’s great grandfather, grandfather, father, and now him.
 Joe’s great grandfather, Harve Fetzer, built the residence on the property, in 1904.
 Not far from the farm stands the Ocoee Number 1 Dam.
 This dam was completed in 1912 and generated the first central hydro-electric power in Tennessee.
 The farm is surrounded by history and natural beauty.

 Joe has been a life long farmer.
 Dianne is a high school math teacher.
 She taught in the McMinn County School System in Tennessee for 30 years.
-She now is beginning her seventh year at Murray County High School in Chatsworth, GA.
+She now is beginning her eighth year at Murray County High School in Chatsworth, GA.
 They have a daughter, Ambra, who is also a teacher.
 She teaches 7th grade Language Arts at Lake Forest Middle School in Bradley County, TN.
 She is married to Adam Donegan and they reside in Cleveland, Tennessee.